holepunchto/bare-module/README.md

 #### `module.dirname`

-The directory name of module.
+The directory name of the module.

 #### `module.type`